 Full-time and part-time positions offering day and/or evening hours are available, offering a diverse range of work settings from large corporations with multiple locations to smaller private practices.
 Dental assistants may also work in schools, hospital settings and the military.

-To succeed in these growing career fields, Minnesota requires candidates to graduate from an accredited program.
+To succeed in this growing career field, Minnesota requires candidates to graduate from an accredited dental assistant program.

 - Dental assisting graduates will be prepared to sit for the Minnesota Board of Dentistry Licensing Exam, Jurisprudence Exam, and the Certified Dental Assistant (CDA®) exam to become a Licensed Dental Assistant (LDA) in the State of Minnesota and earn the Certified Dental Assistant (CDA®) certification through the Dental Assisting National Board (DANB).